API

 API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
-Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.
+Each time you use an app like Facebook, send an instant message or check the weather on your phone, you’re using an API.
 It is a set of functions that allows applications to access data and interact with external software components, operating systems, or micro-services.
 To simplify, an API delivers a user response to a system and sends the system’s response back to a user.

 Example of an API?

 When you use an application on your mobile phone, the application connects to the Internet and sends data to a server.
-The server then retrieves that data, interprets it, performs the necessary actions and sends it back to your phone.
-The application then interprets that data and presents you with the information you wanted in a readable way.
+The server then retrieves that data interprets it, performs the necessary actions and sends it back to your phone.
+The application then interprets that data and presents you with the information you want in a readable way.
 This is what an API is – all of this happens via API.

 The Modern API